Optimizing land use for affordable homes

 - In other communities, strict zoning limits and discretionary approval processes can drive up the time, risk and cost of building affordable homes to the point that their development is not viable.

 - In redeveloping and strong-market neighborhoods, high land prices can pose an even bigger barrier to affordable homes, as intense competitions heat up land costs and makes viable development opportunities scarce.

 The solutions lie in large part with local governments, says J. Ronald Terwilliger, former national managing partner of Trammell Crow Residential.

 The solutions can be many and overlapping, says Emily Thaden, director of national policy and sector strategy for Grounded Solutions Network, a national nonprofit that includes other nonprofits and local governments committed to creating affordable homes for rent and ownership.
 “When you’re talking about equitable land use and increasing the supply of affordable housing, you really need to explore the quilting together of different tools and policies.”

-That’s why the Cost of Home campaign includes advocacy for policies related to land acquisition, use and development.
-We want to bring down the cost of building and stimulate the production and preservation of affordable housing, we want to promote fair housing, and we want to fully reflect community needs.
-Join us!
+Local and state Habitat organizations are working across the country to bring down the cost of building and stimulate the production and preservation of affordable housing, to promote fair housing, and to fully reflect community needs.

 With still one more year of the campaign to go, check out our solutions in action:

 - Policy successes mapped by policy focus area and geographies.